datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The compute cluster is refurbished to a state-of-the-art data management system.
-For a scalable and flexible dataset storage, the data store is a Remote Indexed Archive (RIA) store -- an extendable, file-system based storage solution for DataLad datasets that aligns well with the requirements of scientific computing (infrastructure).
+For a scalable and flexible dataset storage, the data store is a :term:`Remote Indexed Archive (RIA) store` -- an extendable, file-system based storage solution for DataLad datasets that aligns well with the requirements of scientific computing (infrastructure).
-The RIA store is configured as a git-annex
-`RIA-remote special remote <https://libraries.io/pypi/ria-remote>`_ for access to annexed keys in the store and so that full datasets can be (compressed) 7-zip archives.
+The RIA store is configured as a git-annex RIA-remote special remote for access to annexed keys in the store and so that full datasets can be (compressed) 7-zip archives.
 The latter is especially useful in case of filesystem inode limitations, such as on HPC storage systems: Regardless of a dataset's number of